I (Almost) Got Away with It

-I (Almost) Got Away with It is an American documentary television series on Investigation Discovery, debuting on January 12, 2010.
+I (Almost) Got Away with It is an American television documentary series on Investigation Discovery.
+It debuted in 2010, ending after eight seasons, in 2016.
 The series profiles true stories of people who have committed crimes, and have avoided arrest or capture, but ultimately end up being caught.
 The series was created by executive producer David M. Frank of Indigo Films.